doe300/cpplog/README.md

 To support multi-threaded applications, any thread writing logs has its own instance of an output-stream where it assembles the logging output in.
 With the call of the *endl* function, the message is written to the output in a thread-safe fashion.

+To support parallel logging into different outputs, the per-thread Logger-instance can be set at any point without affecting any other thread.

 ## Usage

     //Top of the file: